BensThoughts/next-mdx-filesystem/README.md

 - `slug` is unique in that it cannot be set manually within your front matter and will always be given to you based on the filesystem path to the file.

-> **IMPORTANT NOTE:** If you give an article a date string it should be in the
+> **IMPORTANT NOTE:** If you give a file a date string it should be in the
 > form *yyyy-mm-dd*.
-The order of your posts in the output is most recent
+The order of your .mdx files in the output of
-> article first, and based on dates in the form *yyyy-mm-dd*.
-There are plans to
+> `getPageData()` is most recent article first, and based on dates in the form
-> allow for custom date formatting in the future but as of now dates are always
+> *yyyy-mm-dd*.
+There are plans to allow for custom date formatting in the
->*yyyy-mm-dd*.
+> future but as of now dates are always *yyyy-mm-dd*.

 ---